wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [3DNPCs NV](https://www.nexusmods.com/newvegas/mods/84274) - Adds 5 quests, 3 companions, and a lot of background NPCs to the Mojave Wasteland.

 [Autumn Leaves](https://www.nexusmods.com/newvegas/mods/50146) - A DLC-sized Quest Mod with more than 2000 pro-voiced lines.
 Delve into a centuries-old library inhabited by sentient machines, and solve Hypatia's mysteries.
 Five different endings, unique O.S.T.
-- Also use the provided update file provided on the main mod page.
+- Also use the update file provided on the main mod page.
 - A [Very Uncreative TTW Compatibility Patch](https://www.nexusmods.com/newvegas/mods/78465) is available.
-- Do NOT use the Autumn Leaves Tweaks mod.
+- AVOID the [Autumn Leaves Tweaks](https://www.nexusmods.com/newvegas/mods/74092), as this mod can cause several abnormalities.

 [Havasu Blues](https://www.nexusmods.com/newvegas/mods/76680) - Embark on an adventure south to the town of Lake Havasu City and its surroundings!
 With over 60 voiced characters, dozens of new locations to explore and a bunch of quests to solve.

 [Th3Overseer’s Collection](https://mod.pub/falloutnv/55-th3overseer-mod-collection) - Includes Th3Overseer's Core ESM (required for the specific quest mods), The Initiation, Eliza, The High Desert, The North Road Remastered, Headhunting, and The Depths of Depravity.
-- This is the definitive and most functional version available.
+- This is the definitive version.
 The various fix and tweak mods across nexus will not be compatible with this version.

 ### Perks & Traits
 [PerkPackPlus](https://www.nexusmods.com/newvegas/mods/70473) - Adds various new perks suited for specialization and to add spice to your build.
-Compliments S6S Perks and Sweet Perk Overhaul well.
+Compliments [S6S Perks](https://www.nexusmods.com/newvegas/mods/73438) and [Sweet Perk Overhaul](https://www.nexusmods.com/newvegas/mods/73946) well.
-- Also use [Sweet's Patch](https://www.nexusmods.com/newvegas/mods/76523) to prevent perk overlap.
+- Also use [Sweets Patch](https://www.nexusmods.com/newvegas/mods/76523) to prevent perk overlap.

 [Vegas Elysium Perk Park](https://www.nexusmods.com/newvegas/mods/74052) - A perk and trait pack inspired by Disco Elysium.
 Includes a thought cabinet and a new flaw system.
-- Please ensure you read the trigger warning on the mod page prior to downloading.
+- Please carefully read the trigger warning on the mod page prior to downloading.

 ## Visuals
 ### Visual Improvements
-Sal's [New Vegas Visual Renewal](https://salamand3r.fail/new-vegas-visual-renewal) is <b>HIGHLY</b> recommended for your core visual, audio, and lighting needs.
+Sal's [New Vegas Visual Renewal](https://salamand3r.fail/new-vegas-visual-renewal) is <b>HIGHLY</b> recommended for core visual, audio, and lighting needs.

 [Accurate NASA Stars](https://www.nexusmods.com/newvegas/mods/75522) - New 4k star texture and mesh using NASA satellite images to create a real-world accurate starfield for New Vegas.
 - Needs to be loaded after weather mods.